 2. Physical touch can curb cravings and halt weight gain

+This may be one of the more unexpected benefits of cuddling.
 Hormone imbalances and many underlying factors play a role in weight gain and the inability to lose weight.
 However, when it comes to the psychological side of eating and binge eating, oxytocin is powerful in reducing the desire (4) to eat for pleasure.
 In fact, it can increase the feeling of being satiated which will limit the need for reward-based eating.

 3. Oxytocin eases chronic pain